janephilipps/instagram-lightbox-app/README.md

 ## Discussion

 The technologies I used to build this app are: JavaScript, HTML, and CSS.
 I chose to use the Instagram API for image data.
-I used native Javascript to stay true to the spirit of the exercise, but in a production environment I would use:
+I used native Javascript to stay true to the spirit of the exercise, but in a production environment I might use:

 - [Bootstrap](http://getbootstrap.com/) for styling and responsiveness
 - [jQuery](https://jquery.com/) or [Angular](https://angularjs.org/) (or some other front-end framework) for cleaner DOM manipulation, ease of templating, and pre-built JSONP functionality